acerorg/coding-challenge/README.md

 For us to run the application and tests, use one of the following options based on the programming language of choice:
 - **Option: PHP with Docker Compose Option**
-  1. Try using Docker Compose to run the application and tests, as this reduces dependency on the host machine
+  1. Try using Docker Compose to run the application and tests, to reduce dependency on the host machine
   2. For example, `docker-compose run test` and `docker-compose run app` to run the tests and application respectively
   3. Place the instructions in README.md
 - **Option: PHP with detailed instructions**